Location: Talara, Peru

 Start Dates: Project is on-going, and you can join at any time, depending upon availability

-Cost: from $1180 USD for the first 2 weeks + from $423 for each week thereafter – see Costs tab for further details
+Cost for the in-person placement: from $1180 USD for the first 2 weeks + from $423 for each week thereafter – see Costs tab for further details

 - Gain personal hands-on experience working with a growing Peruvian NGO.